 The Center for Minorities in Science and Engineering (CMSE) is offering paid summer internships to undergraduate students.
 Interns will provide support for CMSE's pre-college summer camps / programs and for its pre-freshman program.
-The purpose of the CMSE Summer Internship Program is to facilitate learning and work opportunities outside of the classroom to undergraduate students.
+The purpose of the CMSE Summer Internship Program is to facilitate learning and work opportunities outside of the classroom for undergraduate students.
 Students will be hired to serve as mentors, instructors, and program assistants; positions vary depending on the needs of the program.

 The requirements of the program for each intern are: